bensk/CS9/_posts/Python/2017-01-12-final-project.md

 That's where you come in.

+You are going to design a lesson to teach the only group of learners in this school that _haven't_ coded: your teachers.

+You will have **one hour** to teach them the most essential ideas of coding, using the coding language of your choice– or no language at all.
+Maybe make some PB&J?
+I don't know, you're the teacher.
+I'm going to sit down...

-For the rest of this assignment, when I say "student" I mean everyone who isn't in this class.
+(For the rest of this assignment, when I say "student" I mean everyone who isn't in this class.)

 ## 🌈 Understanding by Design